angel-sarmiento/Time-Series/README.md

 # Time-Series
-A collection of STATA and Rscripts used in Time Series Modelling and Forecasting
+A collection of STATA and Rscripts used in Time Series Modeling and Forecasting